LamAnnieV/Setup_VPC/4_Create_Internet_Gateways.md

 ### Link your public subnet to a public route table
 13. Click "Route tables"
 14. Expand this column to see your VPC name
-15. Select your the route table that is not private
+15. Select your route table that is not private
 16. Click "Routes"
 17. Click "Edit routes"
 18. Click "Add route"